jessfraz/gitable/README.md

         Airtable Base ID (or env var AIRTABLE_BASEID) -airtable-table string
-        Airtable Table (or env var AIRTABLE_TABLE)
+        Airtable Table (or env var AIRTABLE_TABLE) -autofill
-  -d    run in debug mode
+        autofill all pull requests and issues for a user [or orgs] to a table (defaults to current user unless --orgs is set) -d    run in debug mode
   -github-token string
         GitHub API token (or env var GITHUB_TOKEN)